-If you are upgrading from an older model of Shaw modem, you can connect the new modem in the same location.
+If you are upgrading from an older model of Rogers modem, you can connect the new modem in the same location.

-If you are a new customer connecting a Shaw Modem for the first time, you will need to locate a coax outlet.
+If you are a new customer connecting a Rogers Modem for the first time, you will need to locate a coax outlet.
 These can typically be found in or near:

 - Electrical Rooms